-Elements Of The Tor Network:
+Elements of the Tor Network:

 Nodes are the heart of the tor network.
 They have scattered all over the internet covering all geo-locations.
 These nodes take part in anonymizing the tor connection by maintaining the Perfect Forward Secrecy.
 Many individuals and organizations set up and configured these nodes to accept the tor connection and relay the connection to the next destination in the forward chain.

 - Entry node: It is the first node where the traffic enters the tor network.
 Any relay node can act as an entry node.
 There is no difference in the function of the entry and relay nodes.
-But, there a difference from the user point of view.
+But, there is a difference from the user’s point of view.
 The entry node is the node that has the real identity of the user.
 This is the extent of the knowledge the entry node has.
-The entry node only knows the identity of the user and the next node information.
+The entry node only knows the identity of the user and the following node information.
 It doesn’t know about the destination because of the Perfect Forward Secrecy.

 - Relay node: Relay nodes accept the tor connections, unwrap the additional layer of the Perfect Forward Secrecy and relay the connection to the next node in the forward path chain.
-Default configurations have set only one node in the middle of the tor circuit.
+Default configurations have set only one node in the middle of the Tor circuit.
 But you can increase the number if you like.
-Be aware that as much as you increase the number of middle nodes, it increased the delay in the connection.
+Be aware that as much as you increase the number of middle nodes, it increases the delay in the connection.

-- Exit node: The last type of node the exit node.
+- Exit node: The last type of node is the exit node.
 It is the node that communicates to the destination.
 Again, this node is no different from the other two nodes.
 But as it communicates to the destination server and forwards the traffic out of the tor network.
 It serves as the source for the destination server.
-Because of this, exit nodes are always being accused of their activities in the tor network.
-Exit nodes are always targeted by investigators.
+Because of this, exit nodes are constantly being accused of their activities in the tor network.
+Exit nodes are constantly targeted by investigators.
 Owners of the exit node have to give explanations over and over to justify their servers.

 This plays a critical role in maintaining the tor network.
 These servers are known as the brain of the tor network as these are the servers that store the identities of the nodes on the tor network.
 The identities of the directory servers are hardcoded into the tor browser.
 Tor networks manage very few handfuls of tor directory servers for tor network operations.